georgeo23/Python_conversion_CLI/README.md

 Click the green 'Code' button on the repo's page and click 'Download Zip'.

-Open the file when it has downloaded, click back once and you will see 'Python_conversion_CLI.zip'.
+Open the file when it has downloaded, click back once and you will see 'Python_conversion_CLI-master.zip'.

 Right click on it and click 'extract all' to unzip it using your unzipping tool.

-Then, once you have done that you will see a 'Python_conversion_CLI' folder.
+Then, once you have done that you will see a 'Python_conversion_CLI-master' folder.

-Open up your terminal and go to the location of your folder, 'file_name/file_name/Python_conversion_CLI/' and simply type 'python converter.py'
+Open up your terminal and go to the location of your folder, 'file_name/file_name/Python_conversion_CLI-master/Python_conversion_CLI-master' and simply type 'python converter.py'

 Follow the instructions from the terminal and convert your desired units.